-YES is an Aboriginal Community Safety Development project that addresses the need for community-based solution for families who have to deal with the harmful impacts of family violence.
+YES is an Aboriginal Community Safety Development project that addresses the need for community-based solutions for families who have to deal with the harmful impacts of family violence.
 Each community will determine how they provide the service based on individual community needs.
-Building relationships within community to support capacity building.
 Prevention and education opportunities will be available to communities to enhance knowledge around family violence and its impacts, personal safety, trauma informed practice among others.

 Goals and Objectives